-“the Commonwealth Employees’ Furlough Act” means the Commonwealth Employees’ Furlough Act 1943-1968 3 of the Parliament of the Commonwealth;
+the Commonwealth Employees’ Furlough Act means the Commonwealth Employees’ Furlough Act 1943-1968 3 of the Parliament of the Commonwealth;

-“the Commonwealth Service” means the Public Service of the Commonwealth constituted under the provisions of the Public Service Act 1922-1968 4 of the Parliament of the Commonwealth and includes persons temporarily employed under that Act;
+the Commonwealth Service means the Public Service of the Commonwealth constituted under the provisions of the Public Service Act 1922-1968 4 of the Parliament of the Commonwealth and includes persons temporarily employed under that Act;

-“the Public Service of Western Australia” means the Public Service as defined by section 3 of the Public Sector Management Act 1994.
+the Public Service of Western Australia means the Public Service as defined by section 3 of the Public Sector Management Act 1994.

 [Section 2 amended by No. 32 of 1994 s.
 17(a).]